Aspsine/FragmentNavigator/README.md

 [Download](https://github.com/Aspsine/FragmentNavigator/blob/master/art/demo.apk?raw=true)

 ### How to use
 Step 1.
-Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file.
+Add it in your root build.gradle at the end of repositories:
 ```groovy
 allprojects {
     repositories {